 DORIS MARTIN

 Doris Martin was diagnosed with Parkinson’s disease in 2011.
 Valuing independence and change, most of her working life was in areas of interest such as the 1984 L.A.
 Olympics and managing a private guest ranch in the Sierra Nevada mountains.
 Working as a Cruise Director aboard small expedition ships and large yachts afforded her the opportunity to travel to remote regions like the Arctic and the Antarctic, up the Amazon River and across the South Pacific.
 Today, at nearly 80 years old, Doris spends a good deal of her time taking care of her health.
 Finding the balance between cherished independence and the need for care is an ongoing endeavor.
 She has a strong support system of friends and neighbors, and also participates in several PD support groups.
-She lives alone in her cozy cottage in a lovely Seattle neighborhood, where she is happiest – whether puttering in the garden, hosting her book club or sharing a meal with friends, Her goal is to remain in her home as long as possible, and she is exploring financial and practical options that would enable her to do so.
+She lives alone in her cozy cottage in a lovely Seattle neighborhood, where she is happiest – whether puttering in the garden, hosting her book club, or sharing a meal with friends, Her goal is to remain in her home as long as possible, and she is exploring financial and practical options that would enable her to do so.